gosukiwi/vimo/vim-lessons/lesson-4.md

 use `p` to _put_ it in your Vim instance.

 # Moving chunks of text
-pVim has a few bindings to make it easy to move text around.
+Vimo has a few bindings to make it easy to move text around.
 You can use `<c-j>` and `<c-k>` to sort the lines below: